Kidote

-Kidote, also known as Kidoti, is a small village situated in the middle plateaux of Lemera groupement in the Bafuliiru Chiefdom, Uvira Territory, in the South Kivu Province of the eastern Democratic Republic of the Congo.
-It also serves as a camp for Congolese Internally Displaced People (IDPs) from various regions of Bwegera.
+Kidote is a small village situated in the middle plateau of Lemera groupement in Bafuliiru Chiefdom, Uvira Territory, South Kivu, Democratic Republic of the Congo.
+It also serves as a camp for Congolese Internally Displaced People (IDPs) from various regions of Bwegera..

 History

-Kidote was traditionally inhabited by the Fuliiru people, as well as a small Vira population that share strong cultural connections with the Bafuliiru community.
-During the onset of the First Congo War, Kidote served as a training camp for the Alliance of Democratic Forces for the Liberation of Congo (Alliance des Forces Démocratiques pour la Libération du Congo; AFDL).
-On 6 October 1996, Kidote was attacked by the AFDL, which resulted in more than 50 fatalities.
-The victims were mainly civilians.
-Some met their demise due to shrapnel injuries, while others were brutally executed after being coerced into digging mass graves, wherein their bodies were callously discarded.
+Kidote has long been inhabited mainly by the Fuliiru people.
+A smaller number of Vira people also live there.

+During the early phase of the First Congo War, Kidote was used as a training camp by the Alliance of Democratic Forces for the Liberation of Congo (AFDL).
+On 6 October 1996, the village was attacked by AFDL forces, which led to the deaths of more than 50 people, most of whom were civilians.
+Some victims were killed by shrapnel from weapons, while others were reportedly forced to dig mass graves before being executed and buried there.

 Security problems

 For decades, the region remained plagued by persistent insecurity.
-Armed conflict, clashes between various armed groups, and inter-communal violence have all contributed to uprooting communities from their homes.
-Armed groups operating in the region, such as rebel factions or militias, carry out attacks, looting and intimidation aimed at both civilians and rival factions.
-In the early months of 2022, the resurgence of the March 23 Movement, sparked tensions in Lemera.
-Consequently, a large number of civilians took refuge in Kidote, fleeing other conflict-affected areas.
-The Espace Amis d'Enfance (EAE), a local non-governmental organization, received nearly one hundred displaced children in search of help and shelter.
+This insecurity has been caused by armed conflict, fighting between different armed groups, and inter-communal violence.
+In the first months of 2022, the re-emergence of the March 23 Movement forced many people from surrounding conflict zones to seek refuge in Kidote.
+The Espace Amis d'Enfance (EAE), a local non-governmental organization, received nearly one hundred displaced children who were seeking safety and support.